The Beginning of 'Meaghan Paige'

 Have you ever lost someone very close to you that the only way to pretend that they still exist is to keep an item of theirs that reminds you of them?
 An item that has sentimental meaning because you remember it being an essential part of this persons life?
 Well I hold many of those 'sentimental' items from my late, great Aunt Beth.
 She, like my many other great aunts, were always around.
 They all lived locally and were only a ten minute drive from my family home.
 However, the older I got, the less of them there were.
 It was during my junior year of college that I started to realize how precious life is and how lucky some people are to live so long to experience all that it has to offer.

 I wanted to keep Beth close, so I chose a few fur and wool coats that she would wear to family gatherings or even work.
-However, I also gathered her sewing supplies that my cousin had found in my great aunt's house the same day.
+However, I also gathered her sewing supplies that my cousin had found in my great aunt's home the same day.
 I had learned how to sew when I turned nine, so obviously it had been a while since I had touched, even saw, a sewing machine.
 I had a lot of learning to do, but to my surprise I picked right up from where I had left off.
 I cannot count how many items I have made, or how many hours I have spent staring at the needle of the machine in order to get the hemline correct on a pair of pants, but I have loved every second of it.

 It was the Fall of 2014 when I began my junior year at a new college campus about an hour from my home.
 Since I commuted, I had extra time in between classes to kill, so I decided to take out a sketch book (or sometimes notebook) and sketch ideas out.
 Besides the part time job that I had nearby, I started to become more busy, more happy, and more hopeful, because I knew that I was on to something with this 'sewing thing'.
 I opened an Etsy account that same semester where I did not sell much.
 I created a crewneck sweatshirt that read "Tootles" with a toy poodle icon next to it, as inspired by my other late aunt, Dolores.
 I then reached out to a designer who offered me an internship in New York City that December-January where I would only work a week since winter break was a short time period.
-I even returned that march for her NYFW show and in the summer again for a month when I was offered the invitation to show my own designs at a local non-profit organization in Chelsea, Manhattan that September.
+I even returned that March for her New York Fashion Week show and in the summer again for a month when I was offered the invitation to show my own designs at a local non-profit organization during NYFW in Chelsea, Manhattan that September.

 When I found out that my college campus was going to Paris I practically knew I had to go or else I don't know what i would have done with myself because I had dreampt of seeing the Eiffel Tower in person since I can remember.
 So I visited that March of 2015 and my eyes became open to the unlimited possibilities that life had to offer me.
 I was so inspired by Paris and some of Beth's vintage suitcases that i decided to round up a bunch of my friends and put together a fashion show on campus that spring.
 The theme was "Retro Travel".
 It became a habit and so I created more outfits for another shoot in August on a friends farm in Pennsylvania.
 I kept collaborating with my friends who were photographers, stylists, make-up artists, models, artists and simply could not get enough of it.
 After graduating I assisted with my campus for their Anniversary project where i styled and created looks from different decades.
 At the same time I created more clothes for my close friend and co-worker, Maria, to take to Italy with her, and again to Barcelona in the fall of 2016.